Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/README.md

 - E-mail:
 - Github account:

-This a document repository for our weathapp.
-We will record all related documents of weatherapp in here.

 ## 2. Introduction

 This a document repository for our weathapp.
-We will record all related documents of weatherapp in here.
+We will record all related documents and information about weatherapp in here.

-Project type and name?
+### 2.1 What is weatherapp?

-"Sääsovellus", i.e., a weather application for aviation hobbyists.
-Requested by Jukka Juslin, product owner.
+Weatherapp is a weather application for aviation hobbyists.
+It was original called "Sääsovellus", which is the Finnish word for weather application.
+The application was requested by Jukka Juslin, who was the main and only product owner of the application and whole project.

-What is the use of the application?
+### 2.2 Where is the weatherapp?
+Weatherapp is countinously running in Softala -service.
+The visual user interface of weatherapp can be seen in [INSERT NEW FRONTEND URL].

+### 2.3 How to use the weatherapp?

-- Using this app, one can inspect the current weather at Pasila
+Using this application, one can inspect the current weather at a specific airport.

-What are the most important features of the app, what can the user of the application do?
-You can inspect the following weather data:
+You can inspect the following weather data from the airport:
-- Temperature
+- Temperature.
-- Direction of wind
+- Direction of wind.
-- Wind speed
+- Wind speed.
-- Humidity (?)
+- Humidity.
-- Weather history of the last 24 hours (?)
+- Weather history of the last 24 hours.

-What programming technologies and solutions were used for the application?
+### 2.4 What technologies does weatherapp uses?

 - IDE -environment: VSCode.

+- Service: Softala.
+The accounts and permissions were given by Haaga-Helia University of Applied Sciences.

 - Backend: Java and Spring boot.

 - Frontend: React.
-	* Libraries: ...

 - Database: MySQL.